szandara/rusted_pipe/README.md

 <img src="docs/graph.png" width="500">

-In this example there are 4 nodes running at different speed (on an M1 Apple CPU):
+In this example there are 4 nodes running at different speed (on an M1 Apple CPU)
 - A video producer running at 25 fps.
 - A car deep learning model running at ~0.5 fps.
 - An OCR tesseract model running at ~1 fps.
 - A result renderer thath collects video images and inference results and generates an output.

+Car detector and OCR can run in parallel as they work on the data independently but they produce at different speed.
+We can also run the sequential but the overall throughput would be slower.
 Finally the result could look like this depending on the synchronization strategy (more on this below).

 <img src="docs/synced.gif" width="500" height="320">

+# What is it not?
+Rusted pipe is not a data processing tool and does not solve other parallelism problems such as data parallelism.
+For that there are already powerful tools such as [Rayon](https://github.com/rayon-rs/rayon).
+In fact `Rayon` ca be used inside calculators.
+Similarly this tool is not a competitor of GStreamer.
+In the examples you will see how to integrate GStreamer with RustedPipe.

 ## Your first pipeline and Examples